1. The "Mattress Effect": Understanding the Dimple

 2. Fascia: The Hidden Network

-If you want to improve the appearance of cellulite, you must look at sugar intake.
-Sugar affects skin texture through a process called glycation.
-Excess sugar molecules can bind to collagen fibres, making them stiffer and less flexible.
-When connective tissue bands lose flexibility, they can pull more tightly on the skin, making dimples look deeper.
+If you want to improve the appearance of skin texture, you must look at your sugar intake.
+Sugar affects smooth skin through a process called Glycation.
+Excess sugar molecules bind to collagen fibres, turning them from flexible bands into stiff, less resilient structures.

 4. Hydration: Plumping the Tissue